 University Library / Learning Resource Center

-The Learning Resource Center at Pacific States University maintains sufficient information and learning resources to support and enrich the curricula of the University.
+The Learning Resource Center at Pacific States University maintains information and learning resources to support and enrich the curricula of the University.
 The library contains a collection devoted to the areas of international business, business management, accounting, hospitality, marketing, investments & finance, real estate management, beauty management, information technology, as well as a variety of books, journals, newspapers, audiovisual materials, reference materials, theses, dissertations and more.
-The library provides students, faculty and staff access to the online information resource ProQuest, where data and research materials can be obtained through its databases.
+Pacific States University provides students with online library resources and services through our consortium membership and subscriptions with the Library & Information Resources Network (LIRN).
+Pacific States subscribes to 102 research databases from Gale, ProQuest, Skillsoft, and Statista to provide access to online books, as well as content from journals, magazines, dissertations, and news sources covering topics relevant to general education, business, economics, computer science, and other content areas.
+Students can access our online library resources 24/7.
 The following services are offered: circulation, copy center for printing & scanning, internet access & workstations, study areas, reference and research services.
-A trained library professional manages the center and provides assistance and tutoring to students on topics such as information literacy, writing, bibliography, resumes, and tech support.
+Pacific States University also subscribes to LIRN’s Librarian Service who manages the Learning Resource Center.
+For research assistance and training, students and faculty can contact helpful, experienced LIRN librarians by completing the help request under the Librarian Contact tab of their LIRN portal.

 - 8:30 AM to 10:00 PM Monday through Friday